sethns/Data-Preprocessing-in-Python/README.md

 # Data Preprocessing in Python

-End-to-End Data Preprocessing in Python.
+End-to-End Data Preprocessing in Machine Learning in Python.
 The following data cleaning operations on Loans data needed before ingesting the data into a machine learning model :

 1) Importing libraries
 2) Importing datasets